justinalm/justinalm.github.io/ethics.markdown

 ---
 title: Ethics
 description: My process, principles, values, and mission.
-I bring these ideas into every team I collaborate with—a compass for my pursuit of excellence in all things.
+I carry these thoughts into every team I collaborate with.
+They are my compass for my pursuit of excellence in all things.
 date: 2016-09-12 22:19:00 -07:00
 layout: default
 permalink: /about/ethics/